chattyasah/-AtliQ-Insights-Power-BI-Analytics-for-Strategic-Growth-/README.md

 - **Supply Chain**: Assessing forecast accuracy for inventory management.

 With these interactive dashboards, AtliQ Hardware is poised to surpass its competitors and set a new standard in leveraging analytics for strategic growth.

+## **Key Features**
+- Finance, Sales, Marketing, and Supply Chain dashboards designed for actionable insights.
+- User-friendly visuals built using Power BI for clear and interactive analysis.
+- Real-world business metrics and KPIs to aid decision-making.

+## **Technologies Used**
+- **Power BI**: For data visualization and dashboard creation.
+- **SQL**: For data extraction.
+- **Excel/CSV**: For initial data cleaning and preprocessing.
+- **DAX**: To create custom measures and calculations in Power BI
+- **Dax Studio**: For optimising Power BI performance